tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * Identify one advantage of using Python `requests` library over using **Postman**.

-> "The `requests` library allows API calls to be made in-line with the rest of the code/processing.
-Postman requires users to transition from one development environment to another."
+**Answer** The `requests` library allows API calls to be made in-line with the rest of the code/processing.
+Postman requires users to transition from one development environment to another.

 Transition into a reflective Q&A session.
 Ask the students the following questions: